tomberek/mcm/manual/ii.md

 of sections 504 and 505 of this title at the time of voluntary submission

-to military authority --LSQP--that is, not insane, intoxicated, or under
+to military authority [that is, not insane, intoxicated, or under

-the age of 17--RSQP--
+the age of 17]

 received military pay or allowances; and